dmcomm/dmcomm.github.io/pages/pi-pico.md

 Base ([breadboard](/images/pi_pico_button.jpg)):
 * Pi Pico with headers
 * 400 tie point breadboard
-* small pushbutton (tactile switch) recommended if using CircuitPython
+* small pushbutton (tactile switch) if using CircuitPython
     * typically 3×3 on breadboard, but can insert 2 pins and flatten the others
     * a wire can be used instead: add for updates; remove for normal use

-Prong circuit ([breadboard](/images/pi_pico_prongs.jpg), `prong_in` still on GP26):
+Prong circuit ([old breadboard](/images/pi_pico_prongs.jpg), don't copy this exactly: `prong_in` has been moved from GP26 to GP22, and a resistor has been changed from 4K7 to 6K8):
-* Resistors, 1 each of 470K, 100K, 4K7 (or 6K8 may be better), 1K
+* Resistors, 1 each of 470K, 100K, 6K8, 1K
 * 1nF ceramic capacitor
 * 3 short wires
 * Connector to toy e.g. 2 breadboard wires

 IR LED circuit ([breadboard](/images/pi_pico_ir_led.jpg)), shared between all IR devices and D-Scanner barcodes:
-* IR LED, 940nm or 950nm
+* IR LED, 940nm or 950nm; OFL-5102 or LTE-4208 works well
-    * LEDs with half-angles of 10 and 15 degrees tested and working
-    * 30 degrees did not work well with the D-Scanner
 * 220R resistor
 * 1 short wire
     * can be shared with prong circuit